EmbeddedMan/history/readme.txt

 * boot-time detection of debugger presence
 * programmable interval timer, a/d converter, sleep mode example code

 To run the Skeleton USB code, build the bits and flash the board.
+Save cpustick.inf to a file and right-click -> Install.
+Connect the board.
-Connect the Mini-AB connector on the board to the host PC.
-Let Windows auto-install the drivers (or alternatively, install them from http://www.ftdichip.com/FTDrivers.htm).
+Let Windows auto-install the drivers.
 Open HyperTerminal and connect to the new Virtual Com Port.
 Press <Enter> for a prompt (this may take a few seconds).